Hi, I’m Tash

 0456 668 649

-The Mental Health Treatment Plan and referral entitles you to claim Medicare rebates for up to 10 sessions per calendar year.
+The Mental Health Care Plan and referral entitles you to claim Medicare rebates for up to 10 sessions per calendar year.
 The initial referral will be for 6 sessions, and a GP review is required for further sessions.
 If approved, an additional 4 sessions may be granted, totalling 10 sessions per calendar year.

 -

 The first session is really about getting the full picture rather than jumping straight into intervention.
 I’ll ask about what’s brought you in, but also about you as a whole person — your values, experiences, and what’s been helpful (or unhelpful) in the past.
-If you’ve worked with other counsellors, we’ll talk about what worked and what didn’t.
-And if you’re new to this, that’s totally okay, we’ll figure it out together.
+If you’ve worked with other therapists, we’ll talk about what worked and what didn’t.
+And if you’re new to this, that’s totally OK, we’ll figure it out together.

 After our first meeting, I take some time to pull together what you’ve shared and make sense of the bigger picture.
 From there, I can suggest some treatment options, and we’ll decide together on a plan that feels realistic and supportive.